swift-server/swift-aws-lambda-runtime/readme.md

 LOCAL_LAMBDA_SERVER_ENABLED=true swift run
 ```

-This starts a local HTTP endpoint listening on port TCP 7000.
-Your can invoke your code by sending an HTTP POST command to `http://127.0.0.1:7000/invoke`.
+This starts a local HTTP server listening on port 7000.
+You can invoke your local Lambda function by sending an HTTP POST request to `http://127.0.0.1:7000/invoke`.

 For example: